antrea-io/antrea/docs/antrea-network-policy.md

 Services.
 The reason is that Antrea will use the information included in A or AAAA DNS records to implement FQDN based policies.
-In the case of "normal" (not headless) Services, the DNS name resolves to the ClusterIP for the Service, but policy rules are enforced after AntreaProxy Service Load-Balancing and at that stage the destination IP address has already been rewritten to the address of an endpoint backing the Service.
+In the case of "normal" (not headless) Services, the DNS name resolves to the ClusterIP for the Service, but policy rules are enforced after Antrea Proxy Service Load-Balancing and at that stage the destination IP address has already been rewritten to the address of an endpoint backing the Service.
 For headless Services, a ClusterIP is not allocated and, assuming the Service has a selector, the DNS server returns A /